spidernet-io/spiderpool/docs/usage/install/ai/get-started-macvlan.md

     helm install spiderpool spiderpool/spiderpool -n spiderpool --set rdma.rdmaSharedDevicePlugin.install=true
     ```

-    > - If you are a user in China, you can specify the helm option `--set global.imageRegistryOverride=ghcr.m.daocloud.io` to use a domestic image source.
+    > If you are a user in China, you can specify the helm option `--set global.imageRegistryOverride=ghcr.m.daocloud.io` to use a domestic image source.
-    > - Set `--set spiderpoolAgent.prometheus.enabled --set spiderpoolAgent.prometheus.enabledRdmaMetric=true` and `--set grafanaDashboard.install=true` flag to enable the RDMA metrics exporter and Grafana dashboard.
+    > Set `--set spiderpoolAgent.prometheus.enabled --set spiderpoolAgent.prometheus.enabledRdmaMetric=true` and `--set grafanaDashboard.install=true` flag to enable the RDMA metrics exporter and Grafana dashboard.
 Refer to [RDMA metrics](../../rdma-metrics.md).

     After completion, the installed components are as follows:

-    ```
+    ```shell
     $ kubectl get pod -n spiderpool
         spiderpool-agent-9sllh                         1/1     Running     0          1m
         spiderpool-agent-h92bv                         1/1     Running     0          1m